Who can apply to the

 There are a limited number of

-housing scholarships available to qualified
+housing scholarships available to students receiving

-students.
+financial aid from Tufts.
 Students receiving a housing scholarship

 will be placed in campus housing and given an 80